Why Tempered Glass is Safety Glass

-Tempered Glass increases the strength approximately 4 times; however, the process makes the glass brittle and can warp its surface.
+Tempered safety glass increases the strength approximately 4 times; however, the process makes the glass brittle and can warp its surface.
 The process involves heating the glass to approximately 1400 degrees, then chilling (quenching) it to 200 degrees within 2 minutes.
 Once tempered, it cannot be re-cut without shattering.
-For this reason, all fabrication must be done before the it is tempered.
+For this reason, all fabrication must be done before it is tempered.

 Manufactured through a process of extreme heating and rapid cooling, tempering is significantly harder than normal glass.

 The brittle nature of tempered glass causes it to shatter into small oval-shaped pebbles when broken.
 This eliminates the danger of sharp edges.
 Due to this property — along with its strength — tempered is often referred to as ‘safety glass.’

 The thermal process that cures tempered also makes it heat-resistant.
 Tempered glass can be used in any situation where there is a danger of the glass breaking due to impact or extreme heat.